Varshini-1203/INFOSYS_LIVE_MEETING_SUMMARIZER/README.md

 # 🎙️ Live Meeting Summarizer

-An AI-powered application for real-time transcription, speaker identification, and meeting summarization.
+An User-friendly application for real-time transcription, speaker identification, and meeting summarization.
 Featuring a modern Glassmorphism UI, PDF export, and email integration.

 ## ✨ Features
 - **Dual Recording Modes**: Browser-based recording for cloud stability and Local Microphone for real-time feedback.